Mariscos1/FotoMotion/README.md

 # FotoMotion
 A flipbook animation application.
 This is currently built using the native Java Swing API and other native Java libraries.

----
+Use Java 12 or later

+## Commiting Tips
-Use the IntelliJ auto-commit feature.
+- Use the IntelliJ auto-commit feature.
-Make sure when selecting files to commit to only commit .java files OR files necessary for the program to run.
+- Make sure when selecting files to commit to only commit .java files OR files necessary for the program to run.
-Push directories when necessary.
+- Push directories when necessary.